Anecdata.org: The Great Green Crab Hunt

 The Great Green Crab Hunt project is a citizen science project led by the University of New Hampshire and the New Hampshire Sea Grant and hosted on Anecdata.org.
 The project aims to support scientists and policymakers in finding solutions to the problems caused by the invasive species, European green crabs.
-The project uses the mobile app with and participants document the number, shell hardness, sex, and size of crabs seen during a one-hour time period.
+The project uses a mobile app and participants document the number, shell hardness, sex, and size of crabs seen during one hour.
 Since the project's inception in 2019, more than 100 observations documenting more than 400 crabs have been added to the project.